withdavid/Dnitro/README.md

 An intelligent bot that generates and verifies discord nitro codes gift.

-This project was developed only for educational purposes.

-Any unlawful act done through this tool is your entire responsibility.

 - [X] Generate random codes
 - [X] Proxy system
 - [X] Code checker